In our newsletter this month:

 Buy It While You Can

 The colored gemstone business is quite different from the diamond business.
 Diamonds are promoted as rare and precious, but in fact they are widely available in standardized cuts and shapes.
-The fact that diamonds are expensive has more to do with De Beers' control of the supply chain than it does with rarity of diamonds.
+The fact that diamonds are expensive has more to do with De Beers' control of the supply chain than rarity.
 About 60 million carats of gem quality diamonds are mined each year.
 Unless you're looking for something very exceptional, you can always find diamonds in every shape, size and quality.

 The situation with colored gems could not be more different.
 Colored stones, unlike diamonds, are mostly mined by independent, small-scale miners, working in remote locations in far away places such as Sri Lanka, Madagascar, Tanzania, Burma, Afghanistan, Colombia and Bolivia.
 Mining is carried out with pick and shovel, and only rarely with heavy equipment.
 Colored gems reach the market in a variety of ways, many of them involving relatively small deals between independent businessmen.

-From our years in the gems business, we've learned that you have to buy it while you can.
-When good stones come on the market -- and especially good stones at good prices -- you have to seize the opportunity.
-A few months later and it may no longer be possible to buy them.
+From our years in the gem business, we've learned that you have to buy it while you can.
+When good stones come on the market - and especially good stones at good prices - you have to seize the opportunity.
+A few months could mean that something is no longer available to buy.
 We've learned the lesson the hard way.

 Another example is demantoid garnet.
 This rare green garnet with the diamond-like luster is one of the most difficult to find of all of colored gems.
 Sometimes we go a whole year without any in stock.
 Last week we found a small lot and bought it immediately.
 Who knows when we'll see it again.